T

 museum

-Located in the reconstructed Berlin Palace (Stadtschloss), this institution features the Ethnological Museum and the Museum of Asian Art.
-It offers extensive collections and a significant platform for cultural dialogue and historical context.
+Located in the reconstructed Berlin Palace, this new cultural center houses the Ethnological Museum and the Museum of Asian Art.
+It offers a vast array of global cultural artifacts and historical exhibitions.

 5. Evening